javier-jaime/SynthAI/README.md

 And extracting entities & context to build a Semantic Layer for Knowledge Graphs on Neo4j Database.

+Answers to Possible Questions:
+* Friction is a Feature
+* Content is a bi-product
+* Worflows are the Products
+* Knowledge Graph is the Asset
+* Trust is the Currency

-Next Step: To make a Collaborative Knowledge Management System for a Services Company.
+Next Step: To make a Collaborative Knowledge Management System.